gaurav-chawla1714/nw-tracker-bot/README.md

 ## In-Progress Features:

-- Yahoo Finance API Integration
-  - real-time pricing data for estimated real-time nw calculations.
 - Integrate Google Firestore NoSQL Database as primary database
   - Sheets to be secondary storage for mobile viewing.
 However, all internal calculations will be queried to the Firestore database for ease of use.
+  - All existing data needs to be migrated over.
+- Restrict use of Google Resources/Clients using Singleton pattern instead of making multiple copies for no reason.

 ## Upcoming Features:
+- Yahoo Finance API Integration
+  - real-time pricing data for estimated real-time nw calculations.
 - Updated help command to list out all of the existing commands
 - Parse Fidelity account view xslx to update holdings manually
-- Restrict use of Google Resources/Clients using Singleton pattern instead of making multiple copies for no reason.
 - Better names of files

 ## Backlog: